MrBohdan/LearnProject/README.md

-              │    ├── IFExtends3                              #Implementation of the static with dynamic stack │    ├── InterfDemo                              #An interface extends an interface │    └── NestedIfDemo                            #Implementation of the nested interfaces ├── LambdaDemo
+              │    ├── IFExtends3                              #Implementation of the static with dynamic stack │    ├── InterfDemo                              #An interface extends an interface │    └── NestedIfDemo                            #Implementation of the nested interfaces ├── JavaLangClasses
+              │    ├── ArrrCopyDemo                            #System class and method arraycopy() and getProperty() │    ├── CharIsDemo                              #The methods of the Character class │    ├── DoubleDemo                              #Simple implementation of a Double class │    ├── Elapsed                                 #The methods currentTimeMillis() and nanoTime() │    ├── ExecDemo                                #The Runtime and Process classes with a method exec() │    ├── ExecDemoFini                            #The Runtime and Process classes with a method exec() │    ├── InfNan                                  #Implementation of the methods isInfinite() and isNaN() │    ├── MemoryDemo                              #Runtime class with the freeMemory(), totalMemory(), gc() methods
+              │    ├── ParseDemo                               #Convert String to Integer │    ├── ProcessBuilderDemo                      #Implementation of a ProcessBuilder class │    └── StringConversions                       #The methods toBinaryString(), toOctalString() and toHexString()
+              ├── LambdaDemo
               │    ├── BlockLambdaDemo                         #Lambda block expression (count factorial) │    ├── BlockLambdaDemo1                        #Lambda block expression (reverse string)